 The Bombay Dyeing & Mfg.
 Co.
-Ltd., established 1879 is the flagship company of the Wadia Group, engaged mainly into the business of Textiles.
-Bombay Dyeing is one of India's largest producers of textiles.
+Ltd., established 1879 is the flagship company of the wadia Group, engaged mainly into the business of textiles.
+Bombay Dyeing is one of India's largest producer of textiles.
 From a small cotton yarn operating unit established by Nowrosjee Wadia in 1879, Bombay Dyeing has now grown to be one of the most powerful brands in the country.
-With a legacy of over a hundred years, time today stands testimony to the company's consistent growth and stability.